kargam0167/kargam0167.github.io/_pages/about.md

 ---
 <div style="background-image: url('/images/03-1.jpg'); background-size: contain; background-position: center; height: 800px; margin-bottom: 20px; background-repeat: no-repeat;">
 </div>

-Hey there!
-I am Karine, a research scientist who works at the intersection of communication sciences and social psychology.
-I stand one foot in the academy and another in the industry.
+I am Karine Ehn, a research scientist exploring the evolving landscape of work and culture in the digital age.
+My interdisciplinary approach combines communication and complex systems sciences to investigate the phenomenon of digital nomadism and its impact on global work patterns.

-I am researching social media platforms and their influence on decision-making and the collective cultural dynamics of niched communities.
-This is a fascinating area, given the increasing importance of online spaces in shaping our social lives and sense of self.

-Drawing upon sociology, anthropology, information theory, and complexity science concepts, the study explores how the digital culture evolves through information dissemination, adaptation, and resilience.
-Cultural dynamics' complex, multi-level nature is emphasised, where small-scale interactions give rise to population-level patterns.

 > Researcher isn't just a profession.
 It's a constant journey of learning, interpretation, and real-life application.

-Returning to academia in 2019, I spent several years researching unstructured text on social media, collecting and understanding metadata, identifying research questions, and understanding how communication affects behaviour.
-This research led to three scientific papers, forming my PhD in Communication Sciences from the Lusofona University of Lisbon.
+I am studying narratives emerging in social conversations online around the neo-nomadic mobile lifestyle that became popularised following the global COVID-19 pandemic.
+In particular, my study identifies potential causal factors that influence neo-nomadic communities' decision-making and collective cultural dynamics.
+This research led to three scientific papers, forming my PhD in Communication Sciences.

-My career in the industry has the following milestones:

-2012-2019: Scandinavian Airlines, Stockholm
-<div></div>
-As a Consumer Insights Analyst
-I worked with the analysis of large datasets (primarily MS SQL) and leveraged insights to multiple stakeholders and customer life cycle activities, performing A/B testing and activity scoring (churn scoring, purchase power scoring, etc.)

-2011-2012: Scandinavian Airlines EuroBonus, Stockholm
-<div></div>
-As a Key Account Manager, Loyalty & Partnerships
-I worked with leading credit card product brands such as American Express and MasterCard, conducting business cases and revenue analyses of their airline cobrand loyalty solutions.

-2007-2011: Nordnet Bank AB, Stockholm
-<div></div>
-As a Consumer Insight Manager
-I worked on customer retention activities, the customer life cycle, segmentation of the target markets, web campaigns, and data analysis.
-I was keen on customer surveys, data-driven communication, and target audiences.

-2000-2004: TXL AB, Stockholm
-<div></div>
-As a Customer Support Manager
-I have worked with CRM solutions, customer support of music retail sales systems Rocks Records and Mix Skivor, and web administration.
+The complexity of digital nomadism's economic, social, and cultural causes may be understood through small-scale conversational interactions that give rise to population-level patterns, particularly when considering generational differences in learning styles, risk perceptions, and the impact of global events like the COVID-19 pandemic.

 ![Workflow]({{site.baseurl}}/images/09-1.jpeg)

+The first work highlights the resilience and adaptability of the digital nomad community in the face of global disruptions.
+We understand digital nomadism as a complex socio-economic phenomenon that continues to evolve in response to technological advancements.

+The second work extends the timeframe to the post-pandemic period and offers a complementary perspective on the community's engagement patterns and identity transformation on r/Digitalnomad.

+The third paper focuses on generational differences in learning styles and risk perceptions, particularly among Gen-Z and Millennials, and studies digital nomads communications on TikTok.

 <div class="gallery-box">
   <div class="gallery">